guillecro/guillecro/README.md

 <h1>Hi 👋, I'm Guillermo Croppi</h1>

-*I am a system engineer, and I am a fullstack web developer.<br>Passionated with e-democracy, how technology is involved in democratic process*
+I am a system engineer, and I am a fullstack web developer.

+I am passionated for e-democracy and the open goverment, which is what I love to do and hopefully I can work in that fields as much as possible.
+I am convinced that technology can empower citizens with their rights, and even expand them.

+We still have a lot to do but politicians, and citizens, can truly find a virtual space, a new kind of agora, in this digital era, and involve technology to democratic processes.

 ![views](https://komarev.com/ghpvc/?username=guillecro&style=flat-square&label=VIEWS)
 ---